griffithlab/regtools/docs/commands/junctions-extract.md

 # Overview of `junctions extract` command

 The `junctions extract` command can be used to extract exon-exon junctions from an RNAseq BAM file.
 The output is a BED file in the BED12 format.
-We have tested this command with alignments from TopHat and by comparing the exon-exon junctions with the `junctions.bed` file produced from TopHat.
+We have tested this command with alignments from HISAT2, TopHat2, STAR, kallisto, and minimap2 and by comparing the exon-exon junctions with the `junctions.bed` file produced from TopHat.

 ## Usage